 6. Race Pacing

-For example, if your race is two hours long, and you know you can average approximately 200 watts for two hours (you learned this through training with your power meter), you then ride at or close to 200 watts.
+Say your race is two hours long, and you know you can average approximately 200 watts for two hours (you learned this from training with your power meter), you then ride at or close to 200 watts.
 If you look down and see 225 watts on your head unit, you know to back off.
 Vice versa if you see 175 watts.
 While everyone else pushing too hard into a head wind or guessing how hard to ride down a hill, the athlete with a power meter is just rolling along at the prescribed power.
-In fact, using a power meter in a race situation is such an advantage, many have referred to it as legal cheating.
+In fact, using a power meter in a race situation is such an advantage, it has been referred to as legal cheating.
 Game on!

 7. Race Planning

 A power meter can also serve as a ‘cheat sheet’ in terms of pre-race preparation.
-If you have access to the course before the race, perform a simulation race as part of your training and then have a look at the data.
+If you have access to the course before the race, perform a simulation race as part of your training.
+Then have a look at your power data.
 You’ll have an exact rendering of what you need to do to prepare for the big day.
 Lots of short, punchy climbs?
 Then work on those.
 Lots of time spent right around your FTP?
 Then focus on that.
 With the data in your pre-race power file, you will line up on race day already a leg-up on your competition.

 8. Data Allows for Experimentation

-Since power meters provide instant data, athletes can experiment with different techniques such as riding position, bicycle set-up, cadence and aerodynamics in order to determine how these affect performance.
+Since power meters provide instant data, athletes can experiment with different techniques.
+Things like riding position, bicycle set-up, cadence and aerodynamics can all be experimented with to see how they affect performance.
 For example, assuming external factors such as wind and grade are held constant, an athlete can ride for a mile, make a change in riding position, and then ride another mile and see how the change effects performance.